thewoodfish/SamaritanDB/README.md

 ### Data Persistence

-Each application passes a token within the network, determining which node is responsible for persisting the data state on IPFS by pinning it on its local node.
-New nodes fetch data from this node and update the contract's IPFS URIs.
+Each application passes a token within the network, determining which node is responsible for persisting the data state on IPFS by pinning it on its local node and updating the applications IPFS URIs on the contract.
+New nodes fetch data from this node upon joining the application network of providers.
 This process occurs as a background task.
-If configured, remote HTTP servers can receive IPFS CID via POST requests.
+If configured, remote HTTP servers can receive IPFS CID via POST requests and pin them locally for even more data availabilty.
 Once specific criteria are met, the token is passed.
 The token is failure-proof and can only be lost when all nodes are down.

 ### Data Access Change